-With electric and hybrid cars becoming increasingly more popular, there are different tax implications for both companies and employees using either fully pure electric cars or hybrid car to bear in mind
+With electric and hybrid cars becoming increasingly more popular, there are different tax implications for both companies and employees using either fully pure electric cars or hybrid cars to bear in mind

-Our overview of company electric car tax implications, as well as hybrid cars.
-We explain the potential taxable benefits and the capital allowances that can be claimed.
+In our overview of company electric and hybrid car tax implications, we explain the potential taxable benefits and the capital allowances that can be claimed.

 Employment tax implications